scale-it/algo-builder/docs/testing-teal.md

 - Prepare Runtime: After creating accounts we will create a runtime object with those accounts.

       const runtime = new Runtime([john, bob]);

 - Set Rounds: Now we will set the rounds according to our requirement.

       runtime.setRound(20);

 - Create Apps/Assets: At this point our runtime is ready.
 Now we can create apps and/or assets and begin testing our smart contracts (present in your current directory's `asset` folder).
 For creating a stateful application, use `runtime.addApp()` funtion.
 Similarly for creating a new asset we can use `runtime.addAsset()` function.
-- Create and Execute Transactions: now we will create transactions to test our smart contracts.
+- Create and Execute Transactions: we can create transactions to test our smart contracts.
 Use `runtime.executeTx()` funtion to execute transaction (Payment Transaction, Atomic Transfers, Asset Transfer etc...).
 - Update/Refresh State: Please note that after a transaction is executed the state of an account will be updated.
 In order to inspect a new state of accounts we need to re-query them from the runtime.
 We usually create a `syncAccounts()` closure function which will reassign accounts to their latest state.
 - Verify State: Now, we can verify our state, we will assert if updated state is correct. we can verify if the `global state` and `local state` is updated. we can use `runtime.getGlobalState()` and `runtime.getLocalState()` to check state.